Sneha07-06/delta-demos/README.md

-# delta-demos
+# delta-demo
-This is a Demo for Git &amp; GitHub Class
+This is a Demo for Git &amp; GitHub Class.